Gowtham-app-developer/Android-Interview-Questions/Core Java.md

 - It is used to achieve abstraction and multiple inheritance in Java.
 - Interfaces can have abstract methods and variables.

+__Note__
+- To achieve interface in java we will use a keyword called implements.
+- By default interface methods are public and abstract.
+- By default interface variables are public static final.

 __Example__

 ```ruby